 While it may seem honourable to take on additional responsibilities, knowing when to say no is also an important way to reduce stress or anxiety.
 Start off by making full use of the leave that you have.
 Taking time off helps you recharge your batteries so you can be better prepared for further challenges at work.

 Lunchtime is the perfect opportunity to get a break from work, yet many people end up working during their lunch hour.
-When you do that, you also miss out on a chance to socialise and relax.
-The more you feel time-squeezed and weighed down by work, the more you should step away from your desk and enjoy the company of your friends and professional contacts.
-This may be hard to do at first, but you should soon feel the benefits.
+When doing so, you also miss out on a chance to socialise and relax.
+The more you feel time-squeezed and weighed down by work, the more you should step away from your desk and enjoy the company of your friends and colleagues.

-There may be days when you have to work late or are asked to do overtime, but try not to get into the habit of staying late for the sake of it.
-Don’t feel that you won’t be taken seriously if you leave work on time.
-If you organise your time and be efficient and productive during your work hours, you might not need to do overtime work.
-Have in mind that if you need to do extra hours at work, this should be to add value and satisfaction of getting work done and not only to show presence.
-Try and prioritise your tasks so you don’t have to rush to get them finished before you leave.
+There may be days when you have to work overtime, but try to not get into the habit of staying late for the sake of it.
+Don’t feel like you won’t be taken seriously if you leave work on time.
+If you organise your time and are efficient and productive during your work hours, you might not need to do any overtime work at all.
+Prioritise your tasks so you won't feel rushed to get them finished before you leave.